 Like many other indigenous tribes of the United States, the Zuni believed in magic and witchcraft.
 For the Zuni, the belief in witchcraft goes back to their earliest times, included in Zuni creation myths.
-According to oral tradition, a pair of witches came up from the underworld bringing the people two gifts: death, to keep the world from becoming overcrowded, and corn, to feed the people.
+According to oral tradition, a pair of witches came up from the underworld bringing the people two gifts: death to keep the world from becoming overcrowded and corn to feed the people.

-The Council of High Priests decided who the witches were and the Bow Priests were tasked for their executions.
-Because the council was supposed to be removed from any type of violence, the Bow Priests, who were associated with war, enforced their decisions.
+The Council of High Priests decided who the witches were, and the Bow Priests were tasked for their executions.
+Because the council was supposed to be removed from any violence, the Bow Priests, who were associated with war, enforced their decisions.
 The Bow Priests were also responsible for examining the accused and reviewing the evidence.
 If the accused was found guilty, he was hung by the wrists and tortured until he confessed.
 If the accused revealed the source of his/her power, he might be released or, at least, saved from execution.

 Though the Spanish, when they ruled the Southwest, tried to change the culture of the Pueblo tribes, including their belief in witchcraft, they were unsuccessful.
 After the Pueblo Revolt, the Spanish relaxed their restrictions on the Pueblo culture, and the belief in witchcraft continued.
-When the United States obtained New Mexico and other areas of the southwest, Indian agents were sent out to monitor the Indians and to once again, attempt to change their culture.
+When the United States obtained New Mexico and other areas of the southwest, Indian agents were sent out to monitor the Indians and attempt to change their culture.
 Over the years, several reports were made regarding Zuni witchcraft and its punishment.

 In an Indian Agent report of 1892, it was recorded:

 “This evil still goes on.
 The victims are often those who depart from the old pueblo customs and incline to the ways of civilized life.
 In the estimation of the ruling Zuni, what we call progress is the most criminal of offenses and must be trodden out by the most summary and vindictive tortures.
-While this report was waiting the printer, early in December, two Zuni Indians with whom I talked freely last July were seized and subjected to the witch torture methods.
+While this report was waiting for the printer, early in December, two Zuni Indians with whom I talked freely last July were seized and subjected to the witch torture methods.
 They were probably the most progressive of any people in the pueblo.
 Seized, violently seized, they were strung up by their wrists, beaten with war clubs, and kept hanging all night, all the next day, and until 10 o’clock the second night.
 They were let down occasionally for a few moments to induce confession but suffered indescribable torture.
-To end the suffering, they finally confessed that they were witches; and, were let off when life was almost gone.
+To end the suffering, they finally confessed that they were witches; and were let off when life was almost gone.
 Some perish in these tortures.
 I asked an intelligent gentleman, a resident in this pueblo for twelve years, “How often do these witch cases occur?”
 He replied :

-“One nearly every year, either resulting in death or being run off from the pueblo, sometimes followed and killed.
-Some years more than one.
+“One nearly every year, either resulting in death or being run off from the pueblo, sometimes followed and killed—some years more than one.
 Half a dozen Americans have witnessed some cases.
 No Zuni Indian has been brought to justice and punished for these outrages; but, now three men are arrested for the late offenses and in jail awaiting trial.
 They are undoubtedly not the guilty parties.
-The real offenders, men of influence in managing the affairs of the pueblo, turned over to the authorities these three poor men who were unable to help themselves, and expect thus to clear their own skirts.”
+The real offenders, men of influence in managing the affairs of the pueblo, turned over to the authorities these three poor men who were unable to help themselves and expect thus to clear their own skirts.”

-In 1898-99 a smallpox epidemic was blamed for witchcraft and in 1910-11, a measle epidemic was also blamed on sorcery.
+In 1898-99 a smallpox epidemic was blamed for witchcraft, and in 1910-11, a measle epidemic was also blamed on sorcery.
 During the smallpox epidemic, two young men were held responsible.
 They would have been executed except for an American school teacher who got a detachment of soldiers to protect them.
 Though the “witches” were saved, some of the soldiers and their horses later died of poisoning.

-The U.S. government stopped the Zuni’s public torture and execution of witches, but, some convicted witches were still killed in secret.
+The U.S. government stopped the Zuni’s public torture and execution of witches, but some convicted witches were still killed in secret.
 The last public witch trials of the Zuni were in 1925; however, a belief in witchcraft remained for many years.